Old Stone Tavern (Pittsburgh)

-The Old Stone Tavern (also called Elliott's, Coates Tavern, and the Old Stone Inn) is a historic building located at 434 Greentree Road, block and number 19-S-156, in the West End Village neighborhood of Pittsburgh, Pennsylvania.
+The Old Stone Tavern (also called Elliott's, Coates Tavern, and the Old Stone Inn) is a historic building located at 434 Greentree Road, in the West End Village neighborhood of Pittsburgh, Pennsylvania.
 The Tavern dates back to at least 1782, and more likely 1777.
+The tavern is the oldest commercial building in Pittsburgh.

 History

 A datestone of 1752 is on the building.
-However, local architectural historians have argued it was built circa 1782, shortly after the American Revolution, by Daniel Elliott, who served in the war.
+However, local architectural historians have argued it was built circa 1782, shortly after the American Revolution, by Daniel Elliott, who served in the war under Alexander Lowery.